 Eighty-five people have as much money as three and a half billion other people.
 Look at it like this: 85 people = 3,500,000,000 people.

 Forbes Magazine, which used to gleefully refer to itself as a “capitalist tool,” creates an annual list of the richest 400 people in the world.
 Ten years ago, their combined wealth was $1,000,000,000,000 (one trillion dollars).
 Now, after a world wide crash and all sort of bailouts, their combined worth is $2,000,000,000,000.
-They’ve doubled their money.
-How’ve you done?
+They have doubled their money.
+How have you done?